-- 1) In the event a member of the Board of Directors cannot attend a regularly scheduled meeting, that member may appoint a proxy.
-A proxy must be approved by the Board of Directors through majority vote.
-The proxy shall be given temporary authority of a Director for the duration of that meeting.
-Appointment of a proxy does not constitute a board director's attendance at a meeting. - 2) Any member of the Board of Directors forfeits fifty dollars (\$50.00) of honoraria for each missed (regularly schedule) meeting.
-If a member of the Board of Directors missed two (2) consecutive meetings (regardless of proxy), no honoraria shall be awarded and a reevaluation of that director by the Board of Directors shall be required.
-Attendance is defined as being present more that fifty percent (50%) of the total meeting time. - G) Duties and Responsibilities of all Coastal Fund Board Members: - 1) Attend all regularly scheduled meetings. - 2) Review project applications and consider funding of the projects that are found to be consistent with the Charge of Coastal Fund. - 3) Attend at least one (1) regularly scheduled office hour per week. - 4) Present to board and follow-up on previously on funded projects as necessary. - 5) Fill board member and student staff vacancies as soon as positions become available. - 6) Provide feedback regarding progress of staff projects and new ideas. - 7) Join at least one (1) Coastal Fund Board of Directors Sub-Committee, attend meetings, and perform duties pertaining to that Sub-Committee.
-Time spent in Sub-Committee meetings will be measured as office hour time. - 8) Represent the Coastal Fund on matters pertinent to their jurisdiction and the Charge of the Coastal Fund. - 9) Attend quarterly retreat, if able. - 10) Board of Director Representatives to Isla Vista Surfrider and Environmental Affairs Board are required to give a weekly report to the Board of Directors during the regular scheduled meetings. - H) Duties and Responsibilities of the Coastal Fund Chair: - 1) Fulfill all duties and responsibilities of the board members.
+- In the event a member of the Board cannot attend a regularly scheduled meeting, that member may appoint a proxy.
+A proxy must be approved by the Board through majority vote.
+The proxy shall be given temporary authority of a board member for the duration of that meeting.
+Appointment of a proxy does not constitute a board member's attendance at a meeting. - 2) Any member of the Board forfeits fifty dollars (\$50.00) of honoraria for each unexcused missed (regularly schedule) meeting.
+If a member of the Board has an unexcused absence for two (2) meetings in a quarter (regardless of proxy), no honoraria shall be awarded and a re-evaluation of that director by the Board shall be required.
+Attendance is defined as being present more that fifty percent (50%) of the total meeting time. - G) Duties and Responsibilities of all Coastal Fund Board Members: - 1) Shall attend all regularly scheduled meetings. - 2) Shall review project applications and consider funding of the projects that are found to be consistent with the Charge of Coastal Fund. - 3) Shall attend at least one (1) regularly scheduled office hour per week. - 4) Shall serve as project liaison to previously funded projects as assigned.

+5) Shall help fill board member and student staff vacancies as soon as positions become

-- 2) Shall preside at all meetings of the Board of Directors. - 3) Shall coordinate and approve meeting agendas with the A.S.
-Grant Advisor and Administrative Assistant. - 4) Shall act as mediator and facilitator during the Board meetings, and will be responsible for holding meetings to the agenda in a timely fashion. - 5) Shall hold two (2) regularly scheduled office hours per week. - 6) The Chairperson is the sole representative and the primary communicator with the media and community unless the Chairperson delegates to another Board Member. - 7) Fosters the growth of the Coastal Fund through leadership on new ideas, projects and programs. - 8) Shall partner with the Vice Chair on oversight of funded project reports. - 9) Shall partner with the Vice Chair on special projects. - 10) Shall be responsible with the Vice Chair for the accountability of the board members and staff. - 11) Shall attend AS Assembly each quarter. - 12) Shall report one (1) time per quarter to the AS Senate about Coastal Fund's progress. - 13) Shall create and structure agenda for, and preside over, the quarterly Coastal Fund retreat. - 14) Shall Update the "Board of Directors To-Do List" after every scheduled meeting with reminders and preparation for next meeting. - I) Duties and Responsibilities of the Coastal Fund Vice Chair: - 1) Fulfill all duties and responsibilities of board members. - 2) In the absence of the Chair, or in the event of his or her inability or refusal to act, the Vice Chair shall perform all the duties of the Chair, and when so acting shall have all the powers of, and be subject to all the restrictions on, the Chair. - 3) The Vice-Chair shall also assist the Chair in his/her responsibilities when needed. - 4) Shall hold two (2) regularly scheduled office hours per week. - 5) Shall partner with the Chair on oversight of funded project reports. - 6) Shall partner with the Chair on special projects. - 7) Shall be responsible with the Chair for the accountability of the board members and staff. - 8) Shall attend all AS Assembly with the Chair, or proxy for the chair if he or she is unable to attend. - J) Duties and Responsibilities of the A.S.
-Senate Liaison: - 1) Shall be required to attend the majority of Coastal Fund meetings.
+- 6) Shall attend quarterly retreat. - H) Duties and Responsibilities of the Coastal Fund Chair: - 1) Shall fulfill all duties and responsibilities of the board members. - 2) Shall preside at all meetings of the Board. - 3) Shall coordinate and approve meeting agendas with the A.S.
+Environmental Programs Advisor and Administrative Assistant. - 4) Shall act as mediator and facilitator during the Board meetings, and is responsible for holding meetings to the agenda in a timely fashion. - 5) Shall hold two (2) regularly scheduled office hours per week. - 6) Shall be the sole representative and the primary communicator with the media and community unless the Chairperson delegates to another board member. - 7) Shall be responsible with the Vice Chair for the accountability of the board members. - 8) Shall attend A.S.
+Assembly each quarter. - 9) Shall report one (1) time per quarter to the A.S.
+Senate about Coastal Fund's progress. - 10) Shall create agenda for, and preside over, the quarterly Coastal Fund retreat. - 11) Shall keep record of Board task list after every scheduled meeting with reminders and preparation for next meeting. - I) Duties and Responsibilities of the Coastal Fund Vice Chair: - 1) Shall fulfill all duties and responsibilities of board members. - 2) Shall perform all the duties of the Chair, and when so acting shall have all the powers of, and be subject to all the restrictions on, the Chair. - 3) Shall also assist the Chair in their responsibilities when needed. - 5) Shall be responsible with the Chair for the accountability of the board members. - 6) Shall attend all Assemblies with the Chair, or proxy for the chair if they are unable to attend. - J) Duties and Responsibilities of the A.S.
+Senate Liaison: - 1) Shall attend the majority of Coastal Fund meetings through the administrative portion of the agenda. - 2) Shall present a detailed report to the Senate concerning the activities of Coastal Fund when appropriate.
+They shall have access to all Coastal Fund records and documents needed to develop their report.